Hello, lovely to meet you!

 Can I access a Medicare rebate when seeing a psychotherapist?

 You are not required to obtain a GP referral, and are able to book an appointment with us immediately.
-However, we are unable to accept Mental Health Care Plans and therefore cannot provide a Medicare rebate.
+For our registered psychologist, Amy, we accept mental health care plans and therefore your out of pocket expense will be reduced.
+For our registered counsellor, Joanne, there is no rebate available.

 Do you offer telehealth appointments?